catllian/cse15l-lab-reports/labreport5.md

 The output displays the matching directory path.

 ## Fourth Option: -type
-The -type option searches for directories or files that match given type argument.
+The -type option searches for directories or files that match the given type argument.

 For the first example, I searched the directory ./non-fiction/OUP/Castro for files of type `f` (`f` argument means plain file type).
 The Castro folder has 14 .txt files, and .txt files are plain files.
 Command: